cartman1978/Fortnite-Quiz/README.md

 <a></a>
 ### **User Goals**

-* The game has to be repsonsive for all the devices sizes like tablets, phones and desktops
+* The game has to be responsive for all the devices sizes like tablets, phones and desktops
 * Display feedback for correct/incorrect answers
 * Display a visual progress bar to track user's progress through the questions
 * During the game track the number of questions